noemathieux/SWGACNV/README.md

 - `profile_csv_folder`: Path to a folder containing the CSV files.
 Each file should have 3 columns: `seqnames`, `pos`, and `count`.
 - `gene_position` *optional* Path to the file containing each gene to analyze with their start and end.
 It should have 3 column : `gene`, `start`, `end`.
 - `chromosome` *optional* Vector of chromosome numbers to analyze (e.g., c(1, 2, 3)).
 Defaults to 1:14.
-- `output_path`: *optional* Path to the folder where the profile files will be saved.
+- `output_folder`: *optional* Path to the folder where the profile files will be saved.
 Defaults to the working directory if not provided.

 #### **Output:**